 Yellow Ribbon is a voluntary program that Butler has entered into with the VA.
 Only students who are eligible for 100% of the Chapter 33 benefit (based on service record/time) and are pursuing a first bachelor's degree are eligible.
 The Yellow Ribbon is in addition to the tuition and fees received under the Chapter 33 benefits.

-Currently, Butler has agreed to provide 30 students with up to $7500/year in institutional gift aid (Yellow Ribbon) and the VA will then match that additional amount.
+Currently, Butler has agreed to provide an unlimited number of students with up to $7500/year in institutional gift aid (Yellow Ribbon) and the VA will then match that additional amount.
 Awards are limited to tuition and fees.
 Yellow Ribbon may affect other gift assistance awarded by Butler.

 Yellow Ribbon awards are limited and in accordance with the law, Yellow Ribbon eligibility must be provided on a first-come, first-served basis.
 We will utilize the date a student has both a complete Yellow Ribbon Application as well as the appropriate documentation from the VA for certification to determine first-come, first-served.
 Please contact Sheila Blackwell in the Office of Financial Aid to request the Yellow Ribbon application.

 Tuition Assistance through GoArmy: